Silent Hill 2: Letter from Silent Heaven

-At the hotel, James locates a videotape which depicts him euthanising his dying wife by smothering her with a pillow.
-In another room, a final meeting with Angela sees her giving up on life, unable to cope with her trauma.
-She then walks into a fire and is never seen again.
-Afterwards, James encounters two Pyramid Heads, along with Maria, who is killed another time.
+At the hotel, James locates a videotape that depicts him killing his dying wife by smothering her with a pillow.
+In another room, a final meeting in a burning staircase with Angela sees her giving up on life, unable to cope with her trauma.
+She thanks James for saving her but wishes that he didn't, as she feels she deserved the sexual abuse as a child.
+She then walks into a fire and is never seen again, commenting her world is always like this.
+Afterwards, James encounters two Pyramid Heads, along with Maria, who is killed once again.
 He comes to realize that Pyramid Head was created because he needed someone to punish him, and all the monsters are manifestations of his psyche.
 The envelope from Mary disappears and both Pyramid Heads commit suicide.
-James heads to the hotel's rooftop, and depending on choices made by the player throughout the game, he encounters either a manifestation of Mary or Maria disguised as her.
+James heads to the hotel's rooftop, and depending on choices made by the player throughout the game, he encounters either Mary or Maria disguised as her.

 Silent Hill 2 features six endings; Konami has kept their canonicity ambiguous.
 In "Leave", James has one last meeting with Mary, reads her letter, and leaves the town with Laura.
 "In Water" sees James commit suicide by driving into Lake Toluca with Mary's body in the car.
 The "Maria" ending sees Mary as the woman on the rooftop, who has not forgiven James for killing her; after her defeat, James dismisses her as a hallucination and then leaves the town with an alive Maria, who briefly coughs, suggesting she will become sick just as Mary did, and the cycle will repeat.
-The other three endings are only available in replay games, including "Rebirth", in which James plans to resurrect Mary using arcane objects collected throughout the game, and two joke endings: "Dog", where James discovers that a dog has been controlling all the events of the game, and "UFO", where James is abducted by extraterrestrials with the help of the first game's protagonist, Harry Mason.
+The other three endings are only available in replay games, including "Rebirth", in which James plans to resurrect Mary using arcane objects collected throughout the game, and two joke endings: "Dog", where James discovers that a Shiba Inu has been controlling all the events of the game, and "UFO", where James is abducted by extraterrestrials with the help of the first game's protagonist, Harry Mason.